 Musculoskeletal conditions, such as gout and arthritis: can cause pain and swelling in the joints of the body.
 Gout, a type of inflammatory arthritis, that can cause pain and is a risk to developing metatarsalgia.
 Gout comes from problems with metabolizing uric acid.
 Uric acid is produced in the body during the breakdown of foods, such as meat, seafood, and poultry.
 These foods are high in chemicals called purines and the chances of being diagnosed with gout are higher if alcohol and food consumption are too high.
 When the levels go above normal in the blood, small crystals form in the joints, causing inflammation.

-For a detailed diagnosis about any pain, burning and discomfort it is best to seek medical attention.
+For a detailed diagnosis of any pain, burning, and discomfort it is best to seek medical attention.
 A podiatrist, who specializes in the lower extremities, will be able to ask valuable questions and may order tests to go more in depth.
-Initially, the physician will ask questions about lifestyle, medical history, occupation and pain.
-Then, the podiatrist will begin a manual exam, checking on all areas of the foot and lower extremity.
-Moving each toe through range of motion, specifically keeping an eye out for the second to fourth metatarsal and to see if it’s riding high or shifting medially.
+Initially, the physician will ask questions about lifestyle, medical history, occupation, and pain.
+Then, the podiatrist will begin a manual exam, checking in all areas of the foot and lower extremity.
+Moving each toe through a range of motion, specifically keeping an eye out for the second to fourth metatarsal and to see if it’s riding high or shifting medially.
 The podiatrist is looking for instability and will continue to examine the intermetatarsal spaces for pain.
 By laterally compressing the great toe towards the fifth toe, the physician will listen for a clicking, which may indicate a neuroma.

 X-Rays: The medical provider will take an x-ray to rule out stress fractures and any other anatomical issues.